Getting Started with xPack Windows Build Tools

 file.

-Unless otherwise stated, the original content is released under the terms of the MIT License, with all rights reserved to Liviu Ionescu.
+Unless explicitly stated otherwise, the original content is distributed under the terms of the MIT Licence, with all rights reserved by Liviu Ionescu.

 The binary distributions include several open-source components; the